sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 This all does not feel right.
 Short-term thinking cannot be good for our company in the long term, can it?
 We feel incredibly uncomfortable, but managers told us we need to deliver to stay in business.
-Lately, this happens so often that we browse other companies’ job offers while waiting for our endless builds to finish.
+Lately, this happens so often that we browse other companies' job offers while waiting for our endless builds to finish.
 Fortunately, there are so many cool things about our company that we power through.

 So far, so good, but wait!